tschwemley/simple-user-demo/README.md

 # Simplue User Register Demo
 Simple demo of user registration and an admin report.
+For a live demo check out http://user.tylerschwemley.com

 Allows registration of a user and provides an admin report, when requested, of users who were already registered.